Berlin: Global City in the Center of Europe

 - IPD study abroad fellowship application deadline: March 1

-- $1,500 housing fee covers lodging in a local guesthouse as well as accommodations during excursions, and breakfasts on weekdays
+- $1,600 housing fee covers lodging in a local hotel, accommodations during excursions, and some breakfasts

 - $1,600 international airfare to Berlin, Germany (students book their own airfare; rates vary)